phorton1/Arduino-esp8266/readme.md

 it works then the Arduino IDE will succesfully communicate with the esp8266 and download the program.
 Note the following requirements for the Arduino IDE:

+- Arduino Board Manager must contain "Community ESP8266" board set
+- Use first generic ESP8266 board in Arduino IDE

 It is a short step from there to insert a MCU in place of the FDTI to allow software control of the bootup sequence.
 Unfortunately an Arduino Nano is not well suited to this role due to it's lack of multiple UART hardware serial ports.
 Therefore I chose to use a (variety of) Teensy processors thanks to their small form factor and plethora of hardware serial ports.
-The implementation of a dual purpose programmer/functional module for the esp8266 using a teensy 4.0 can be found in my *Tumbller project*.
+See below for a circuit diagram compatible with the teensy2Esp8266 sketch.

 ### POWER SUPPLY AND CAPACITORS